Don’t Let Schools Zones Become Death Zones

 - Always stop for pedestrians at crosswalks.

 - Keep your eye on the overall situation, not just the road.
-Take note of children near the road, they may dart out in front of you.
+Please take note of children near the road, they may dart out in front of you.

 - Obey crossing guards and traffic officers.